-Then, comes the ink.
+Then comes the ink.
 I decided to opt for a reddish and bluish black ink.
-To get the actual ink, it is necessary to pour some water on the ink stone, and then grind the ink stick in a circular motion while keeping it upright.
+To get the actual ink, it is necessary to pour some water on the ink stone, then grind the ink stick in a circular motion while keeping it upright.
 When the ink has a thick and deep black color, it is ready.
 As it was the first time I was trying this process, I couldn’t get it right straight away: too thick and the writing will not be fluid, too thin and the ink will flow down from the brush too fast.

 Shodo: The Quest for the Perfect Line

 The next step of this initiation to Japanese calligraphy was to apprehend the different tools and techniques by drawing several lines.
 While doing that, we had to ask ourselves: Which one do I like?
 What kind of shape?
 Why?

 The hairs of my brush were particularly long and thick, which made them quite difficult to manipulate at first.
 However, I really liked the lines I could draw with it: far from being solid, they had a lot of small holes in each brushstroke, which was appealing to me.
 I actually find beauty in imperfection, and that expressed it quite nicely: indeed my lines were far from perfect, but that’s why I liked them!
 The other workshop participants also found their own “style”: one used a very small brush that helped him draw very small straight lines while keeping good control on his movements, and he stuck with it until the end.

 To go further, our teacher told us to try new ways of drawing: while the brush should be used vertically, angling it downwards ever so slightly greatly changes the shape of the line: it gives a thick, soft tone to it.
 The speed is also an important point, as it help expresses the writer’s feeling at that specific moment.